isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Religious Organisations**

-Religious organisations are to comply to measures stipulated in this <a href="https://go.gov.sg/mccyroadvisory" target="_blank">document</a> [last updated on 18 Jun 20].
+Religious organisations are to comply to measures stipulated in this <a href="https://go.gov.sg/mccyroadvisory" target="_blank">document</a> [last updated on 2 Aug 20].
 You can also refer to the MCCY <a href = "https://www.mccy.gov.sg/about-us/news-and-resources/" target="_blank">website</a>.

+For the conduct of 7th lunar month activities in Phase Two, ROs are to comply to measures stipulated in this <a href="https://go.gov.sg/seventhmonthadvisory" target="_blank">document</a> [last updated on 7 Aug 20].
+This year’s 7th lunar month is from 19 August to 16 September 2020.

+For more information and FAQs on COVID-19 for the religious sector, please visit <a href = "www.cpro.gov.sg" target="_blank">www.cpro.gov.sg</a> or contact MCCY’s Crisis Preparedness for Religious Organisations Programme Office at <a href = "mailto: cpro@mccy.gov.sg">cpro@mccy.gov.sg</a>.

 #### **Sports Sector Enterprises, Sports Education, and Premises with Sports Facilities**